ClickCease

 Medically-Supervised Detox

-Detox is the first step in overcoming addiction.
-A benzodiazepine prescription should never be stopped suddenly, especially when combined with alcohol use, as withdrawal can lead to fatal overdoses.
-A medical team can monitor symptoms and provide medications to ease the process safely.
+Detox is the first step in beating addiction.
+A benzodiazepine prescription should never be stopped without warning, especially with alcohol use, as withdrawal can be fatal.
+A medical team can watch symptoms and give medications to make the process safer.

 Residential Treatment & Intensive Outpatient Program Options

-For those struggling with binge drinking and misusing Xanax, inpatient rehab offers 24/7 medical supervision, counseling, and behavioral therapy in a controlled environment.
-Removing access to Xanax and alcohol helps prevent relapse while building coping skills.
+For people who struggle with binge drinking and Xanax misuse, inpatient rehab offers 24/7 medical care and therapy in a safe setting.
+Access to alcohol and Xanax is removed to prevent relapse and help build coping skills.

 Dual Diagnosis Treatment

-Many people start taking Xanax to manage anxiety, but alcohol interacts with these medications, worsening mental health over time.
-Dual diagnosis treatment addresses both substance use and underlying conditions like anxiety, depression, or trauma.
+Many people begin taking Xanax for anxiety, but alcohol worsens mental health when mixed with this drug.
+Dual diagnosis treatment helps with both substance use and other conditions like anxiety or depression.

 Aftercare & Long-Term Recovery